Killx0n3/PHPeCommerceSite/README.md

 https://platypus.science.mq.edu.au/~44024541/

 ## Status
-This site is fully ready to be implemented for any eCommerce purpose.
+This site is ready to be implemented for any eCommerce purpose.
 You can just download it and make changes to the parameters to make your own eCommerce Site.

-## About Me
+## Author
-I am TanVir Hossain.
-I am a Software Engineer.
+#### M TanVir Hossain

+Software Engineer

+Sydney, Australia

+Email: hossain.tanvir.m@gmail.com

 Originally this project was done by me in September, 2018.